Tean, Staffordshire

-Tean is a large village in Staffordshire, England.
+Tean is a large village in the civil parish of Checkley in the Staffordshire Moorlands district, in the county of Staffordshire, England.
 It is around 15 mi south-east of Stoke-on-Trent.
 The River Tean runs through the village, heading east towards Uttoxeter.
-Population details for the 2011 census can be found under Checkley.

-The village is itself composed of two villages: Upper Tean (the larger of the two) and Lower Tean.
-It is part of the Checkley ward within the Staffordshire Moorlands district.
-The surrounding area is predominantly farming / rural, and it is a short drive into the southern edge of the Peak District.
+The village is itself composed of two villages: Upper Tean and Lower Tean.
+It is part of the Checkley ward.
+At the 2021 census the population of Tean was 98.7% white, 0.7% mixed, 0.4% Asian and 0.2% black.

 The Heath House, a Gothic Revival mansion and estate, is located to the east of the village.
 The village also contains an historic tape mill (now converted into apartments / flats).

-There are a number of pubs & shops, a doctors' surgery, nurseries, a village hall (Greatwood Hall), three churches, and a small park.
+There are a number of pubs and shops, a doctors' surgery, nurseries, a village hall (Greatwood Hall), three churches, and a small park.
 There is free car parking signposted off one end of the High Street (between the two pubs).

 Major employers in the area include Alton Towers, JCB, Toyota, and Fox's Biscuits.